Best Emergency Dental Services in Atlanta GA

-Here’s a look at some common dental emergencies and what to do if they happen.
+Here’s a look at some common dental emergencies in Atlanta and what to do if they happen.

 Severe Dental Pain

 If you have a toothache or orofacial pain that does not respond to over-the-counter painkillers, you may want to contact an Atlanta emergency dentist.
 “Toothache” refers to any pain that radiates out from your tooth.
 That’s often a sign that the pulp is decayed and that you need a root canal, dental fillings, or a tooth extraction.
 Orofacial pain, in contrast, refers to any pain in your mouth, jaw, or face around that area, and that may stem from a toothache, pulpitis, or an injury.

 Until you can get into the office, try rotating through over-the-counter pain medicine but never exceed the recommended dosages of each.
 Also, consider putting an ice pack on the side of your face that hurts and alternating it with heat packs.
 It can help to rinse with salt water and some patients turn to clove oil for its germ-killing and mild anesthetic properties.

 In a lot of cases when you’re dealing with a toothache, the issue has been there for a while, but it suddenly gets worse and you need help.
 Dental trauma, in contrast, generally relates to a specific injury, and this can include injuries to your teeth, gums, and tongue as well as your lips or cheeks.
 Contact Atlanta Emergency Dental Care which offers emergency dental care in Atlanta with a description of the trauma.
 They can give you instructions and let you know when and if you need to come into the clinic.